potato3d/grid-rt/README.md

 Source code for the article [GPU-Accelerated Uniform Grid Construction for Ray Tracing](http://www.dbd.puc-rio.br/depto_informatica/09_14_ivson.pdf)

-This repository implements the Qt ray-tracing application that uses the library from the [grid](https://github.com/potato3d/grid) project.
+This repository implements the Qt ray-tracing application that uses the library from the [grid](https://github.com/potato3d/grid) repository.

 # Description